bge-barcoding/gene_fetch/README.md

 ```

 ## Supported targets
-GeneFetch does function with other targets than those listed below, but it has hard-coded name variations and 'smarter' searching for the below targets.
-More targets can be added into script (see 'class config').
+GeneFetch will function with other targets than those listed below, but it has hard-coded name variations and 'smarter' searching for the listed targets.
+More targets can be added into the script if necessary (see 'class config').
 - cox1/COI/cytochrome c oxidase subunit I
 - cox2/COII/cytochrome c oxidase subunit II
 - cox3/COIII/cytochrome c oxidase subunit III